 With snow-capped mountains, lush surroundings, and great lakes, Switzerland is certainly the stuff of dreams.
 It also helps that the country is dotted by magnificent castles and palaces dating back centuries.
-With most castles standing against a back drop of clear blue skies and Alpine scenery, travelers to Switzerland can easily make their own fairytale come alive with a visit to any one of them.
+With most castles standing against a backdrop of clear blue skies and Alpine scenery, travelers to Switzerland can easily make their own fairytale come alive with a visit to any one of them.

 The Thun Castle, locally known as Schloss Thun, was built in the 12th century.
 It is found in the city of Thun as a focal entry point to the Bernese Oberland.
 Originally built as a fortress, the castle was a symbol of power with its imposing tower, the Knight’s Hall.
 The Knight’s Hall has been well-preserved up until today, standing as it has originally been made in the 12th century.

-Visitors can explore all five floors of the castle, including a prison built in 1886, which has been turned into the historical museum.
+Visitors can explore all five floors of the castle, including a prison built in 1886, which has been turned into a historical museum.
 It also now holds a conference and training center, the upscale Schloss Hotel Thun, and its own restaurant.